Shivam1303/FleekUi/build-steps.md

 # Creating a Common Component

-To create a new common component, use: `./create-common-component.sh Button`.
+To create a new common component,
+permission: `chmod +x create-common-componenet.sh`,
+use: `./create-common-component.sh Button`.

 ## Build and Publish Only Common Package